manishas-jfrog/project-examples/jfrog-pipelines-example/README.md

-# Example projects to integrate Artifactory with Circle CI
+# Example projects to integrate Artifactory with JFrog Pipelines

 ## Projects for different package types: